 What do you need to progress your practice and/or career?

 Jerwood Bursaries provide funding of up to £1,250 to help you explore and develop your practice by enabling you to gain new skills and knowledge.
 We want you to have the opportunity to pursue your interests independently and on your own terms.

 A Jerwood Bursary can support your development by funding meaningful opportunities to reflect on and grow your creative practice.
-This might include new partners for collaboration, receive mentoring or take part in training, conferences and workshops.
+This might include new partners for collaboration, receiving mentoring or taking part in training, conferences and workshops.
 It can support development of your creative practice by covering the costs of self-initiated residencies and by supporting early-stage research and testing of brand new ideas.
 We want you to suggest activities that will help you to learn and take control of the development of your artistic practice and career.

 What kind of activities can you apply for?